promregator/promregator/docs/documentation.md

 java -Dspring.config.location=file:/path/to/your/myconfig.yaml -jar promregator-x.y.z-SNAPSHOT.jar
 ```

-Here is an dummy example for such a configuration yaml file:
+Here is an dummy example for such a configuration yaml file when basic authentication is used:
 ```yaml
 cf:
   api_host: api.cf.example.org